Frequently Asked Questions

 Not at all.
 We would suggest that new students (especially younger children) have their parents with them for the first couple of lessons so that they can get used to the teacher, and the teacher can get to know the parent.
 It’s also helpful for the parent to see what the teacher would like to be happening at home.

-We also suggest that parents come in and watch the last part of the last lesson of the term, like a mini concert, so they can see the progress that the student has made.
+We also suggest that parents might like to come in and watch the last part of the last lesson of the term, so they can see the progress that the student has made.
 Of course, we also encourage parents to come to all our performance opportunities to support their child.

 From our experience, we have found that the younger the student, the more parent input is required.
 A great relationship between teacher and parent is important to us as it helps create the best learning experience for the child.